PAP 3a results: what does it mean?

 There are concrete steps you can take to help your body clear the HPV virus:

-- Stop smoking: Smoking weakens the local immunity of the cervix and significantly increases the risk of progression.
+- Stop smoking: Smoking weakens the local immune system of the cervix and significantly increases the risk of progression.

 - Reconsider the contraceptive pill: The contraceptive pill can have a negative influence on HPV.
 An IUD seems to carry less risk of cervical cancer.